turnerlabs/udeploy/README.md

 <details>
   <summary>Architecture</summary>

 The portal functions as a passive monitoring and active deployment platform.
-The architecture diagram is divided into two areas, monitoring and user actions.
+The architecture diagram is divided into two sections, monitoring and user actions.

 ![uDeploy Architecture](/image/architecture.png "uDeploy Architecture")